Guemes Island

-Guemes Island was named after the Viceroy of New Spain, Juan Vicente de Güemes, who commissioned an expedition that revealed the islands to Spain in 1794.
+Guemes Island was named by the Spanish after the Viceroy of New Spain, Juan Vicente de Güemes, who commissioned an expedition that revealed the islands to Spain in 1794.

 Island life

 Guemes Island has a rural character with limited facilities.

 Some of the island’s beaches are public but most beaches' access is private.
 There are also two parks: one in the middle of the island known as Schoolhouse Park, and another, Young's Park, located on North Beach near The Guemes Island Resort.

 The community located on Guemes Island is generally referred to as "Guemes".

 History

-Guemes Island is within the historical territory of the Samish Nation.
-It was a traditional location for Samish winter villages.
-The Samish language name for the island is Qweng qwengila, which means "many dogs", referring to Salish Wool Dogs, also called Samish Woolley Dogs.
-Around 1873, the Samish, displaced from their original village by U.S. government policy that made land available to newcomers, established a new village on Guemes near Potlatch Beach.
-Because they occupied the only natural spring on the island, the Samish were forced off the island by their neighbors in 1912.
+Guemes Island is within the traditional territory of the Samish Indian Nation.
+The aboriginal Samish people had a village at Sxwalímet, near the present ferry terminal, which existed until around 1850.
+The Samish language name for the island is Qweng7qwengila7, which means "many dogs", referring to Salish Wool Dogs.

 Guemes Island was named by the Spanish explorer José María Narváez as Isla de Güemes during the 1791 expedition of Francisco de Eliza, in honor of the Viceroy of Mexico, Juan Vicente de Güemes Padilla Horcasitas y Aguayo, 2nd Count of Revillagigedo.

+Around 1873, the Samish people, displaced by the U.S. government, established a new village on Guemes near Potlatch Beach.

 In 1841 Charles Wilkes of the United States Exploring Expedition gave the name "Lawrence Island" to Guemes Island, to honor the American naval officer James Lawrence.
 He also gave the name "Hornet Harbor" to Guemes Channel, for the USS Hornet, which Lawrence commanded during the War of 1812.
 To the waterway north of the island, part of Bellingham Bay, Wilkes gave the name "Penguin Harbor", for the British vessel Penguin, captured by Lawrence.
 These names disappeared after 1847, when the British Captain Henry Kellett reorganized the British Admiralty charts, in the process removing the "pro-American" names given by Wilkes and affirming pro-British names and Spanish names.

+The Samish, whose village occupied the only natural spring on the island, were forced off the island in 1912.

 Guemes Island was also commonly known locally as Dog Island in the early 20th century, from the large number of Salish Wool Dogs living wild on the island.